-Visceral Manipulation – Visceral Manipulation is a manual therapy consisting of gentle, specific placed manual forces that encourage normal mobility, tone and inherent tissue motion of the viscera, their connective tissue and other areas of the body where physiologic motion has been impaired.
+Visceral Manipulation - Visceral Manipulation is a manual therapy consisting of gentle, specific placed manual forces that encourage normal mobility, tone and inherent tissue motion of the viscera, their connective tissue and other areas of the body where physiologic motion has been impaired.
 We focus on the digestive viscera.
-Frances, Lara, Michelle and Tabitha have been trained in this technique.
+Frances, Olga, Michelle, Tabitha and Lara have been trained in this technique.

-Skin Rolling – A form of MFR that uses gently rolling, pulling and manipulation of the skin over taut muscles, scar tissue and trigger points so that the physical skin can flow efficiently over the body.
+Skin Rolling - A form of Myofascial Release that uses gently rolling, pulling and manipulation of the skin over taut muscles, scar tissue and trigger points so that the physical skin can flow efficiently over the body.
 Restrictions in the skin form from trauma and compensation patterns, so when these are released, the body moves more easily and without as much pain.
 Frances developed and teaches Skin Rolling, and all the therapists have been trained in this technique.

 Deep Mobilization - A form of MFR similar to structural integration, in that the therapist will slowly and deeply move through the restricted muscles, scar tissue and adhesions to free up layers of fascia near the surface of the muscles.
 Frances and Tom teach Deep Mobilization, and all the therapists have been trained in this technique.

-Craniosacral Therapy (CST) – A gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system – comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
-Using a soft touch generally no greater than 5 grams, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.
-Frances, Kelly, Lara, and Olga have been trained in this technique.
+Craniosacral Therapy (CST) - A gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system - comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
+Using a soft touch, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.
+Frances, Lara, and Olga have been trained in this technique.

 Aromatherapy - The static application of essential oils on points on the body to help relieve pain and dysfunction.
 The oils are applied with the therapists hands, resting on your skin, using the therapist’s heat and energy from their hands to activate the oils’ healing potential.
 Our oils are of the highest medicinal quality, imported from Europe.
 Frances has been trained in this modality.